Jamia Mosque (Hong Kong)

-The Jamia Mosque is a mosque in Mid-Levels, Hong Kong.
-The mosque is the oldest mosque in Hong Kong.
-The neighbouring streets – Mosque Street and Mosque Junction – are named after this mosque.
-Mufti Abdul Zaman is the main Imam of this Mosque and he leads prayers and taraweeh in the month of Ramadan.
+The Jamia Mosque is a Friday mosque in Mid-Levels, Hong Kong, China.
+Completed in 1890, it is the oldest mosque in Hong Kong.
+The neighbouring streets – Mosque Street and Mosque Junction – are named after the mosque.
+Mufti Abdul Zaman is the main Imam and he leads prayers and taraweeh during Ramadan.

 History

 The mosque was built in 1890 on a piece of land leased by the British Hong Kong government for 999 years.
 The treaty for the land was granted on 23 December 1850.

 Initially, the mosque was named Mohammedan Mosque.
 Extension of the building took place in 1915 which made the mosque into a larger building.
 After World War II, the mosque was renamed Jamia Mosque.
 It is also known as Lascar Temple.